-The recovery nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.
-As you recover you will be offered a drink and something to eat if you are permitted.
+The Recovery Nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.

-If you are having a General Anaesthetic, you will need to stay with us for at least 2 hours.
-If you have Intravenous Sedation Anaesthetic, you will stay anywhere from 30 minutes to 1.5 hours depending on your recovery.
+You will (after about 30 minutes to 1 hour) be able to get changed and you will be escorted to the discharge lounge where you will wait for your nominated carer to arrive and escort you home.
+If you are having a general anaesthetic, you will need to stay with us for at least 2 hours.
+If you have intravenous sedation anaesthetic, you will stay anywhere from 30 minutes to 1.5 hours depending on your recovery.